 The possibility to control the output current can dramatically save energy, reduce heat generation and increase precision by reducing thermal stress on the motor and attached mechanical components.
 Just reduce motor current during stand still: Even a slight reduction of the coil currents to 70% of the current of the last step of the movement, halves power consumption!
-In typical applications a 50% current reduction or even less during stand still is reasonable, bringing power consumption down to one quarter or even less.
+In typical applications a 50% current reduction during stand still is reasonable.